spacecatpixel/lokidocs/docs/Advanced/Cryptoeconomics.md

-#Cryptoeconomics
+title: Loki.network Documentation | Loki Cryptoeconomics
+description: This document explains the cryptocurrency economics of the Loki Coin.
+It goes into details about the Loki Block Reward, Mining Reward, Service Node reward and governance reward.
+The circulating supply for Loki cryptocurrency is available in raw data.

+# Cryptoeconomics

 Loki is a Blockchain network oriented toward the provision of privacy-preserving services over a network of [Service Nodes](../ServiceNodes/SNOverview.md).
 The salient cryptoeconomic problem is how to incentivise actors in the Loki network to operate Service Nodes in a manner compatible with the objectives of the Loki network, in particular decentralisation and privacy.

 To solve this problem the Loki Project team commissioned two Economic papers:

-1. [Cryptoeconomics of the Loki Network](https://loki.network/wp-content/uploads/2018/08/CryptoEconomicsOfTheLokiNetworkHistoric.pdf): This Economic Report was commissioned to characterise the game theory behind incentivising Service Node operators.
+1. [Cryptoeconomics of the Loki Network](https://loki.network/cryptoeconomics): This Economic Report was commissioned to characterise the game theory behind incentivising Service Node operators.
-2. [Loki Cryptoeconomics](https://loki.network/wp-content/uploads/2018/08/LokiCryptoeconomicHistoric.pdf): This Report was commissioned to apply the game theory specific to the Loki Networks economics.
+2. [Loki Cryptoeconomics](https://loki.network/proposal): This Report was commissioned to apply the game theory specific to the Loki Networks economics.

 These 2 papers analysed the [Block Reward](#block-reward), [Block Reward Split](#block-reward-split), [Inflation](#inflation), [Circulating Supply](#circulating-supply) and the amount of potential Service Nodes on the network to develop a cryptoeconomic solution to incentivise Service Node Operators.